Celeral/envygo/README.md

    doSomething()

-   // code to verify that something was really done with our test configurationFile }
+   // code to verify that something was really done with our test configurationFile by doSomething }
 ```

-## Other features
+## other features

 The footprint of the envygo is tiny.
 You will easily figure out what it has to offer by looking at source.
 But one cryptic thing is support for parallelism while mocking.
 When running tests in parallel, if you dont want one test's environment modeling (mocking) clobbering that of another then you would want the later one to wait until the former is done.
 To achieve it you can do one of the following.